Choosing the right time to prune your lavender is not something to be taken lightly. And it’s about more than keeping your garden looking tidy.

 Understanding Bloom Cycles

-Spring is a vital time for pruning lavender, especially as it emerges from its winter dormancy.
-This early pruning is focused on removing any dead stems and old, spent blooms that have carried over from the previous season.
-For all types of lavender:
+Pruning early like this should be focused on removing any dead stems and old, spent blooms that have carried over from the previous season.

-After the first flowering peak, usually in late June or early July, pruning your lavender can encourage a second flush of flowers, particularly in varieties like English lavender.
-Here’s how to handle summer pruning:
+Pruning lavender after the first flowering peak (which is usually in late June or early July) can encourage a second bloom of flowers.
+This is even more likely in varieties like English lavender.

-Late Summer or Early Fall Pruning: Preparing for Dormancy
+Late Summer or Early Fall Pruning

-• Method: Trim the plants to shape them but avoid cutting them back too hard.
-Focus on removing only the flower stalks and any thin, spindly growth to maintain airflow and reduce the risk of mold and pests.
+- Method: Trim the plants to shape them but avoid cutting them back too much.
+Focus instead on removing only the flower stalks and any thin growth.
+This will keep the airflow strong and reduce the risk of mold and pests.

 Regional Considerations